Physical Adversarial Attack meets Computer Vision: A Decade Survey: Preliminaries

 \subsection{Computer Vision}

-Computer vision is a subfield of artificial intelligence that enables machines and systems to see, observe and understand like humans.
-An important milestone in computer vision, that \citet{krizhevsky2012imagenet} proposed AlexNet to win the ILSVRC (ImageNet Large Scale Visual Recognition Challenge) \cite{russakovsky2015imagenet}, encourages the use of DNNs to solve a wide variety of tasks.
-Moreover, the DNNs-based methods and architectures achieve impressive and competitive performances in vision tasks like image classification~\cite{simonyan2014very,he2016deep,dosovitskiy2020image,liu2021swin,yu2022coca}, segmentation~\cite{ronneberger2015u,he2017mask,badrinarayanan2017segnet}, object detection~\cite{redmon2018yolov3,tian2019fcos,zhang2022dino}, image generation~\cite{kingma2013auto,NIPS2014_5ca3e9b1,karras2019style,ho2020denoising,dhariwal2021diffusion}, re-identification~\cite{ye2018visible,wang2018cascaded,meng2021magface}, etc. This survey focuses mostly on three mainstream tasks: classification, detection, and re-identification, which are widely used and have many attack cases.
-In Fig.~\ref{figure:threatTask}, we present an overview of the three tasks.
-We use a unified paradigm to denote the aforementioned computer vision tasks.
-Concretely, given a DNNs-based model $f{:}X{\to} {Y}$ and the pre-trained weights $\theta$, for any input $x\in X$, $f(\theta)$ is able to output the expected prediction, i.e.,
+Computer Vision (CV) aims to enable machines to perceive, observe, and understand the physical world like human eyes.
+An important milestone was reached when Krizhevsky \textit{et al}. \cite{russakovsky2015imagenet} proposed AlexNet, which secured victory in the ILSVRC, thus promoting the application of DNNs to address a wide variety of tasks.
+Up to the present, DNNs-based models have achieved impressive and competitive performances in CV tasks, including classification~\cite{liu2021swin,yu2022coca}, segmentation~\cite{he2017mask,badrinarayanan2017segnet}, detection~\cite{redmon2018yolov3,zhang2022dino}, and re-identification~\cite{ye2018visible,wang2018cascaded,meng2021magface}.
+This survey concentrates on three prominent tasks: classification, detection, and re-identification, which are extensively utilized and encompass numerous attack scenarios.
+Given a DNNs-based model $f{:}X{\to} {Y}$ with pre-trained weights $\theta$, for the sake of conciseness, we formulate the DNNs-based CV models as follows:

+where for any input data $x\in X$, {the well-trained model $f_\theta( \cdot )$ is able to predict a $\hat{y}$ that closely approximates the corresponding ground truth $y\in Y$.}